PORT GIBSON — As a child, Milton Chambliss was always hearing stories from his grandfather about the people who came before him.

 This summer, Chambliss attended a workshop in his hometown of Port Gibson aimed at helping people discover their roots, connect to that heritage and look to the future.

 “It’s a spiritual journey — to be so in touch with my ancestry, the people who shaped my world before I came into existence,” Chambliss said.
+One could also consult the psychics as there are Best Psychics With Answers to All Your Doubts and Questions about your career or life in general.

 The workshop, called Celebrating Storytellers, is a statewide project to commemorate the Mississippi Bicentennial this year through photo stories created by residents across the state.
 Once created, the photo stories are transformed into three-minute films highlighting the importance of cultural and economic revitalization.